Isaiah Miller: Iowa Wolves (2021–2022)

 After going undrafted in the 2021 NBA draft, Miller joined the Minnesota Timberwolves for the 2021 NBA Summer League and on September 20, 2021, he signed with the Timberwolves.
 However, he was waived prior to the start of the season.
 On October 26, he signed an Exhibit 10 contract with the Iowa Wolves as an affiliate player.

-Salt Lake City Stars (2022–present)
+Salt Lake City Stars (2022–2024)

 In May 2022, Miller was invited to participate in a free agent camp by the Utah Jazz.
 He subsequently made the Jazz Summer League roster.

-On August 3, 2022, Miller signed an Exhibit 10 contract with the Portland Trail Blazers.
-He was waived prior to the start of the season.

-On October 23, 2022, Miller joined the Salt Lake City Stars training camp roster.
+On August 3, 2022, Miller signed an Exhibit 10 contract with the Portland Trail Blazers, but was waived prior to the start of the season.
+On October 23, he joined the Salt Lake City Stars.

+On October 21, 2023, Miller signed with Utah, but was waived the same day and on October 30, he rejoined the Stars.

+APR (2024)

+On July 31, 2024, Miller signed with APR of the Rwanda Basketball League and the Basketball Africa League.
+In August, APR won the inaugural Rwanda Basketball Cup, behind Miller's 43-point performance in the final against REG.

+On September 23, 2024, Miller and APR won the RBL championship after they defeated Patriots in Game 6 of the finals.
+Miller was named the RBL playoffs MVP.

+Austin Spurs (2024–present)

+On October 13, 2024, Miller signed with the San Antonio Spurs, but was waived two days later.
+On October 29, he joined the Austin Spurs.
+On February 2, 2025, Miller had suffered a torn right anterior cruciate ligament and would miss the remainder of 2024–25 season.